Skip to content

 Exemptions and Special Cases

-While the Florida minimum wage is generally set at $12.00 per hour, there are certain exemptions and special cases that apply to specific types of employees or businesses.
+While the Florida minimum wage is set at $12.00 per hour, there are certain exemptions and special cases that apply to specific types of employees or businesses.
 These exemptions reflect the diverse nature of Florida’s economy and the unique circumstances faced by certain industries or workers.

 General exemptions: